avenatti/LearningCProgramming/README.md

 # Learning C Programming
-Documenting my experience teaching myself the C programming language.
+_I'm documenting my experience teaching myself the C programming language.
 Hopefully you can learn from experiences (good or bad) and optimize your own path.
-I will explain each resource, note the cost, time commitment, and rate it on a scale from 1-10 where higher numbers are better.
+I will explain each resource, note the cost, time commitment, and rate it on a scale from 1-10 where higher numbers are better._

 **1.** **Build Malware Using C Language** | FREE | 2 hours | 7 of 10 <br/>